Women & Film

 Women & Film, published in California between 1972 and 1975, was the first feminist film magazine, "a project that would transform cinema".

-Women & Film was coedited by Siew-Hwa Beh, a Malaysian immigrant to the United States studying filmmaking at UCLA, and Saunie Salyer, who was involved in a local women's collective.
+Women & Film was coedited by Siew-Hwa Beh, a Malaysian immigrant to the United States studying filmmaking at UCLA, and Saundra "Saunie" Salyer, who was involved in a local women's collective.
 It was originally planned as a special issue of the collective's magazine, Every Woman.
 The opening editorial announced a thorough-going socialist-feminist critique of the U.S. film industry:

 Within days all 600 copies of the first issue sold out.
 The magazine, which did not take advertisement, eventually closed facing financial and organizational problems.

+History

+During the early 1970s, two women, Siew-Hwa Beh and Saundra Salyer, founded the Women & Film magazine in California, which was “the first-ever feminist film magazine”.
+As aspiring filmmakers themselves, they began applying what they had learned while “involved in the radical political movements” of the 1960s.
+These US politics included the anti-war and women’s liberation movements which influenced the framework used by the magazine to scrutinize film in its “historical criticism, contemporary critical reviews, interviews with filmmakers, and discussions of film theory,”.
+The magazine was very political, establishing itself to have “originated out of a need to free women from their ‘oppression.’”.
+Women & Film looked at film “‘as a kind of mirror which reflects a changing society’,” with a limited and distorted view which caused them to be criticized for a “‘reflectionist’ approach to film."

+Women & Film had many contributors from the film industry, both men and women, that eventually left after their last issue to create other publications including, but not limited to, Camera Obscura which was founded in 1976 by a breakaway group of the magazine.

+Foundation

+At its core, Women and Film sought to create a "People's Cinema," ever since their creation in 1972.
+Their first issue stated...